WCTG · Comprehensible Input

 How long should it last?

-Students acquire language when they understand it repeatedly in meaningful context.
+Students acquire language when they understand it repeatedly in meaningful context and when they are having fun.

-The Word Chunk Team Game ensures that understanding becomes automatic.
+The Word Chunk Team Game ensures that understanding becomes automatic by:

 Use it well.